Angela Rumbold: Education

-She was educated at the Perse School for Girls, Cambridge, Notting Hill & Ealing High School and King's College, London.
+She was educated at the Perse School for Girls, Cambridge, Notting Hill and Ealing High School and King's College London.
 She qualified as a barrister after earning her LLB, but never practised.
 She travelled across the United States with her father, a physicist who was Pro-Rector of the Imperial College until his death.

 Marriage and early career

-She married John Rumbold, a solicitor, by whom she had two sons and a daughter and, As of November 2008, seven grandchildren.
+She married John Marix Rumbold, a solicitor, in 1958, by whom she had two sons and a daughter and, As of November 2008, seven grandchildren.

 She returned to a working life after raising her children and worked as the Chief Executive for a charity, The National Association for the Welfare of Children in Hospital.
 Following that post, as she had become a local councillor, she worked at the Greater London Council as a researcher, transferring across to work on the London desk at Conservative Central Office.

-She served on many national committees including the Doctors’ and Dentists’ Review Body and was Chairman of the Teachers’ Negotiating Committee until it was closed down by Act of Parliament.
+She served on many national committees including the Doctors' and Dentists' Review Body and was Chairman of the Teachers' Negotiating Committee until it was closed down by Act of Parliament.